Got Veggies? How and When to Transplant Seedlings

 What is Transplanting?

-• Small starter plants (called “transplants” or “starts”) purchased at the nursery.
+• Small starter plants (called “transplants” or “starts”) are purchased at the nursery.
 Some vegetables are challenging to start from seed (or take too long), so we rely on the nurseries to get them started.
 Examples are tomatoes, eggplant, and peppers.

 Keep in mind that some vegetables (and flowers) are NOT cut out for transplanting or being moved; they are best and most easily sown by seed directly in the ground.
 See seed-starting preference by plant.